jayamuthu/jayamuthu.github.io/posts/vanangamudimnist/index.rst

 Also see that after just 10 epochs the network predicts 9/10 correctly and then after 20 epochs it mastered the task, predicting 10/10 all the time.
 But we already know that is what we want and we know why.
-Lets focus on the model for while, because that is where the secret lies.
+Lets focus on the model now, because that is where the secret lies.

 .. code:: python3

-    snaps = train_epochs(30, model, optimizer, dataset, print_every=3)
+    snaps = train_epochs(20, model, optimizer, dataset, print_every=2)

 .. parsed-literal::